Top 25 stories that helped propel RCNS beyond 6 million views in first 30 months

 Despite that one incident, most community reporters – including that particular photographer/videographer tend to maintain close working relationships and even friendships with the law enforcement and fire professionals who work within their communities.
 While occasional minor conflicts have arisen – at least in the cases of local incidents, they have almost always been quickly and easily resolved.
 Without a doubt, there is a general sense of admiration and respect for those dedicated professionals who work daily to protect us, sometimes from ourselves.

 Some of these groups have even figured out how to make money from the videos they shoot live at active crime scenes and during accident investigations, and several individuals and groups that began as community news pages just a few, short years ago now make decent money selling their video footage and photography stills to mainstream news organizations – always eager and hungry for potential headline news stories, especially those with available video and first-hand accounts.

-Photographs, videos, interviews and details culled from these community news groups are then coupled with official details from any involved agencies obtained from on-scene interviews, as well as press releases and social media releases.
+Photographs, videos, interviews and details culled from these community news groups are then coupled with information I obtain directly from official police, sheriff and fire scanner traffic; official details from any involved agencies obtained from on-scene interviews; as well as press releases and official social media releases from the involved agencies.
 That compiled information is then provided in AP Format – free of charge – to anyone who wants to read it and share it, with all main social media platforms covered.

 *All lists and statistics based on numbers pulled from WordPress Apr.
 12 & 13, 2018.

 #1 With 58,486 views over the last 352 days, this story – one of countless broken by RCNS before being covered both nationally and internationally – has been read in dozens of languages in more than 150 countries.